-Estimated Development Completion Estimated Cost to Product Candidate Target Indication(s) Status of Phase Complete Phase Cutaneous squamous cell Cosibelimab carcinoma Phase 1 2021 \$7 to \$9 million CK-101 EGFR mutation-positive NSCLC Phase 1 2020 \$1 to \$2 million
+Estimated Development Completion Estimated Cost to Product Candidate Target Indication(s) Status of Phase Complete Phase Cosibelimab Cutaneous squamous cell carcinoma Phase 1 2021 \$6 to \$8 million CK-101 EGFR mutation-positive NSCLC Phase 1 2021 \$1 million

-^{}Completion of phase for this study indicates completion of the portion of study, which, if successful, could support a potential marketing approval application.
+\Completion of phase for this study indicates completion of the portion of study, which, if successful, could potentially support the submission of one or more applications for marketing approval.

-Completion dates and costs in the above table are estimates due to the uncertainties associated with preclinical testing and clinical trials and the related requirements of development.
-In the cases where the requirements for preclinical testing and clinical trials and development programs have not been fully defined, or are dependent on the success of other trials, we cannot estimate trial completion or cost with any certainty.
+Completion dates and costs in the above table are estimates due to the uncertainties associated with clinical trials and the related requirements of development.
+In the cases where the requirements for clinical trials and development programs have not been fully defined, or are dependent on the success of other trials, we cannot estimate trial completion or cost with any certainty.
 The actual spending on each trial during the year is also dependent on funding.